DJBlom/observer/README.md

 ### Observer
 Observer is a personal project I started in order to improve my understanding of hard real-time embedded systems.
-Additionally, the focus of observer is mainly related to computer vision and video frame capturing.
+Additionally, the focus of observer is mainly related to computer vision and TCP/IP networking sockets.

 ### Vision
 Currently, my vision for observer is: the ability to capture video frames on a remote system,